TutteInstitute/toponymy/README.rst

 ===========
-TopicNaming
+Toponymy
 ===========
+The package name Toponymy is derived from the Greek topos ‘place’ + onuma ‘name’.
+Thus, the naming of places.
+This is an apt name for this project since our approach to topic naming is intrinsically tied to an embedding or datamap representation of our data.

-TopicNaming is a simple class for smoothing out the process of abstractive cluster description for vector based topic modeling techniques such as top2vec or BERTopic.
+Toponymy is a simple class for smoothing out the process of abstractive cluster description for vector based topic modeling techniques such as top2vec or BERTopic.
 This is the problem often described as topic representation.

 .. image:: doc/topic_modeling_flow_representation.png